-A couple of SROs have been established recently, building on pre-existing structures and advertising codes already in existence at local level: the SRO in South Africa [6] was set up in 2018, and the newest SRO, the Colombian SRO Autocontrol [7], which was created in 2019 and became fully operational in 2020.
+A couple of SROs have been established recently, building on pre-existing structures and advertising codes already in existence at local level: the SRO in South Africa[5] was set up in 2018, and the newest SRO, the Colombian SRO Autocontrol[6], was created in 2019 and became fully operational in 2020.

 SROs are typically created by representatives of the advertising industry committed to promoting self-regulatory standards.
-The organizational set-up of SROs however varies greatly from market to market.
+The organizational setup of SROs however varies greatly from market to market.
 Statutes or Articles of Incorporation, as well as Annual Activity Reports, where available, can be accessed in the Global SRO Database.

 To support their governing bodies and provide services to the market (industry players, consumers and/or public authorities), SROs as a rule have permanent staff.
 The size of the Secretariat however varies greatly from market to market, depending on the financial resources of the SRO and on the scope of the services provided.
 The smallest SROs are operated by volunteers from the industry or by a single staff member.

 In fact, more than half of ICAS SRO members (60%) employ less than 10 staff members.
-Only three SROs employ more than 50 staff members: BBB National Programs in the US [8] has more than 80, AUTOCONTROL in Spain almost 100 employees and the Advertising Standards Authority (ASA) in the UK, employs currently more than 100 people.
+Only three SROs employ more than 50 staff members: BBB National Programs in the US[7] has 85, AUTOCONTROL in Spain more than 100 employees and the Advertising Standards Authority (ASA) in the UK, employs currently more than 110 people.